Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Can you eat coyote meat?
 Yes!
 Do people eat coyote?
 Not that often, but with more hunters adopting a no waste creed, coyote is on the menu more often than you’d think.

-On a cool fall evening in my early 20’s I found myself sitting around a fire with a group of new friends.
-We were sitting in front of a makeshift home fashioned into a hillside with mud, leaves, and straw on a woven stick framework.
+One cool fall evening, when I was in my early 20s, I found myself sitting around a fire with a group of new friends.
+We were gathered around a small, makeshift home, built right into the hillside with mud, leaves, and straw woven into a stick framework.
+The scene felt straight out of a survivalist’s dream, and I could hardly believe what I was about to experience.

 In total, it was perhaps 10×10 on the outside, and the ceiling on the inside was no more than 4 feet at its highest point.
 That was Max’s house, where he’d already lived for 2 full years, even though some of the coldest Vermont winters on record.

-He was wearing all roadkill buckskin, from deers he’s salvaged throughout the year, with wood and antler buttons.
+He was wearing all roadkill buckskin, from deer he’s salvaged throughout the year, with wood and antler buttons.

 His meals were all food he’d foraged and included a lot of scavenged roadkill.